dk14/wolfram-mega/docs/matching.md

 ## Bypassing PoW-evictions

 Mega allows messages with PoW=0 and any hash, unless higher PoW-message arrived.
-In a private p2p-network of trusted parties - Mega turns into a regular serverless communication protocol.
+In a private p2p-network of semitrusted parties - Mega turns into a regular serverless communication protocol.
 Domain-specific gossiping.

 >If hash-integrity is required - `powThreshold=1` is a reasonable solution.